ophub/amlogic-s9xxx-openwrt/documents/README.md

 sed -i 's/LUCI_DEPENDS.*/LUCI_DEPENDS:=\@\(arm\|\|aarch64\)/g' package/lean/luci-app-cpufreq/Makefile
 ```

-This achieves the modification of the source code.
-Through the diy-part1.sh and diy-part2.sh scripts, we have added some operation commands to make the compiled firmware better fit our personalized needs.
+This completes the source code modification.
+Through the diy-part1.sh and diy-part2.sh scripts, we have added the necessary operation commands to make the compiled firmware better suit our personalized needs.

 ### 4.3 Using Image Builder to Build Firmware

-The OpenWrt official website provides a ready-made `openwrt-imagebuilder-*-armsr-armv8.Linux-x86_64.tar.zst` file (download address: [https://downloads.openwrt.org/releases](https://downloads.openwrt.org/releases)).
-The official Image Builder can be used to add packages and plugins to this file, and an openwrt-rootfs.tar.gz file can usually be made in just a few minutes.
-The manufacturing method can be found in the official documentation: [Use Image Builder](https://openwrt.org/zh/docs/guide-user/additional-software/imagebuilder)
+The OpenWrt official website provides a pre-built `openwrt-imagebuilder-*-armsr-armv8.Linux-x86_64.tar.zst` file (download address: [https://downloads.openwrt.org/releases](https://downloads.openwrt.org/releases)).
+The official Image Builder can be used to add packages and plugins to this file, typically generating an openwrt-rootfs.tar.gz file in just a few minutes.
+For detailed instructions, refer to the official documentation: [Use Image Builder](https://openwrt.org/zh/docs/guide-user/additional-software/imagebuilder)

-This repository provides a one-click manufacturing service.
-You just need to pass the branch parameters into the [imagebuilder script](imagebuilder/imagebuilder.sh) to complete the production.
+This repository provides a one-click build service.
+Simply pass the branch parameters into the [imagebuilder script](imagebuilder/imagebuilder.sh) to complete the build.

-- Localized production command: In the `~/amlogic-s9xxx-openwrt` root directory, run the command `sudo ./config/imagebuilder/imagebuilder.sh openwrt:24.10.4` to generate.
-The parameter `24.10.4` is the current available `releases` version number for [download](https://downloads.openwrt.org/releases).
+- Local build command: Run `sudo ./config/imagebuilder/imagebuilder.sh openwrt:24.10.4` in the `~/amlogic-s9xxx-openwrt` root directory.
+The parameter `24.10.4` is the currently available `releases` version number for [download](https://downloads.openwrt.org/releases).
 The generated file is located in the `openwrt/bin/targets/armsr/armv8` directory.

 - Produce in `Actions` on github.com: [Build OpenWrt with Image Builder](../.github/workflows/build-openwrt-using-imagebuilder.yml)